k-ohtake/dual-migration/README.md

 IJulia ver.
 1.26.0
 Plots ver.
 1.40.11

-### How to use

-In the second cell, specify the values of $\tau>0$ as the list used in the outer loop.
-Then, specify parameters $\mu\in(0,1)$ and $\sigma>1$ in the list used in the inner loop.
-For a set of parameters, five simulations are performed for randomly generated initial values.

 ## eigenvalue_plot.py
-This is a code for computing and plotting eigenvalues of the linearized problem.
+This is code for computing and plotting eigenvalues of the linearized problem.

 Language: Python ver 3.12.4
 Packages:
+numpy 2.3.5
-matplotlib ver 3.10.1
+matplotlib ver 3.10.7
-numpy 2.2.3
+seaborn 0.13.2